Grants Program for Students

 Disbursement of Funds

 Please be aware that the method of disbursement of funds awarded for any type of grant will differ depending on a student's financial aid and student loan status.
-If you have questions about how you will receive funds if your application is accepted, please contact firstname.lastname@example.org.
+For example, if you have reached maximum capacity on your federal student aid, any grants received will be used to pay down that debt and will not be distributed to you as cash.
+If you have questions about how you will receive funds if your application is accepted, please contact email@example.com.

 Types of Funding